Spastic Diplegia Cerebral Palsy (also referred to as Diplegic Cerebral Palsy) is one of the most common types of CP diagnosed in children.

 From the bottom of my heart, thank you for stopping by today!

 Affiliate Disclaimer: This post may contain affiliate links for your convenience which means if you make a purchase I will earn a small commission at no extra cost to you.
-Thank you for your incredible support and allowing me the opportunity to deliver the most valuable content to you!
+Thank you for your incredible support and for allowing me the opportunity to deliver the most valuable content to you!